Ahmadiyya in the Gambia: Early development

 In 1959 Alhaji Hamza Sanyaolo, a Nigerian missionary arrived in Gambia and served for a period of a few months before a Ghanaian missionary, Gibriel Saeed replaced him.
 However, it was not until a year later on March 10, 1961 did the first Pakistani missionary, Chaudhry Muhammad Sharif, was permitted to enter the colony.
 Sharif served in Bathurst until January 23, 1963.
 It was during Sharif's period in the Gambia, through another Ahmadi missionary, Alhaji Ibrahim Jikineh, that Muhammad Farimang Singhateh accepted Islam Ahmadiyya, who was to later become the Governor General of the Gambia.
 Singhateh was also the national president of the Ahmadiyya Muslim Community of the Gambia.
-When on July 5, 1966, Sighateh became the governor, he was the first Ahmadi Muslim head of any state or colony in the history of the Ahmadiyya movement.
+When on July 5, 1966, Singhateh became the governor, he was the first Ahmadi Muslim head of any state or colony in the history of the Ahmadiyya movement.
 Following his appointment, he wrote a letter to the Caliph III requesting a piece of cloth of Mirza Ghulam Ahmad, the founder of the Ahmadiyya movement.
 For Ahmadi Muslims this was the first time in the history of the Community that the prophecy of Mirza Ghulam Ahmad, "I shall bless you so much so that kings shall seek blessings from thy garments", was literally fulfilled.

 It was in the early 1960s that the first group of Ahmadi Muslim Gambians were sent to be trained as missionaries in order to serve in the Gambia.
 The first Ahmadi mosque in the country was built in 1963 and another one four years after its independence, in Farafenni, in 1969.